hectorMiranda/marcetuxstudios/_posts/2016-12-05-last-week-at-jibjab.md

 each step independent, the authoritative state in a database not in the message.
 It's applicable to any workflow that can be decomposed into steps, which is most workflows.
 The specific tools change.
 The pattern is portable.

+*Update: The thing I'd do differently from day one at a media platform: instrument the pipeline with application-level metrics immediately.
+CloudWatch infrastructure metrics told me when something broke; the p95 transcoding duration metric I added in August would have found three earlier incidents before they became incidents.
+Visibility is cheaper to add at the start than to retrofit.*